Fall 2024 Oral Presentation Scripts

 Publication, 11 × 14 in, 52 pages, 2023

 Inspired by André Pieyre de Mandiargues’ short story, from which I also borrowed the title.
 He explores how a slight imperfection in a windowpane distorts reality into a surreal universe.
 In response, I photographed my surroundings through a marble, using it to see imaginary worlds which I then drew.
 Drawings are woven with extracts from the story hidden between the folds.
-Trail, Masses
+Book documenting ‘snail mail’—snail-eaten mail that I have collected from my mailbox.
+Type Specimen

 Collagebook, 44 × 338mm, 40 pages, 2022